Model Theory of Generic Vector Space Endomorphisms II: Preliminary Results

-Notice that if $\VV$ is an $n$-ary set, we actually need $n$ different $n$-ary function symbols $\theta_1, \dots, \theta_n$ instead of a single unary function symbol $\theta$.
-However, as mentioned previously, for the sake of simpler notation, we will treat elements of $\VV$ as singletons and therefore simply pretend that $\theta$ is a unary function symbol.
+Note that if $\VV$ is an $n$-ary set, then we actually need $n$ different $n$-ary function symbols $\theta_1, \dots, \theta_n$ rather than a single unary function symbol $\theta$.
+However, as mentioned above, we will treat elements of $\VV$ as singletons in order to simplify notation and will therefore pretend that $\theta$ is unary.